Modern YEAR TWELVE

 –FLASHBACK: From Green Arrow and Black Canary #5.
 Batman locates Green Arrow’s long lost son, Connor Hawke, and reports the news to Ollie, who thanks Bruce and gives his condolences regarding the death of Jason Todd.[5]

-–FLASHBACK: From Batman and Superman: World’s Finest #7.
+–FLASHBACK: From Batman & Superman: World’s Finest #7.
 Superman has just returned from a long mission in deep space—(the reason he missed the annual Harrison Grey meeting)—and comes to talk to Batman about how the latter has been dealing with the recent tragedies that befell Jason and Barbara.
 Superman flies Bruce to Smallville where they have dinner with his parents (Martha and Jonathan Kent).

 –REFERENCE: In Detective Comics #598.
 An overworked, stressed-out, and horribly disheartened Batman begins having a reoccurring nightmare that features a scarier version of himself holding a gun and laughing.
 Bruce will have this same dream every time he sleeps for the next two-plus months.